What is a Terminal Flower Spike?

 The outcome is mostly the same: this is your orchids way of producing one more shot at life before it knocks on the Big Greenhouse’s doors in the clouds.
 In this article, you'll learn what to do and what not to do with a terminal spike.

-don't toss your orchid.
+Whatever you do, don't toss your orchid.

 Please don’t think that a terminal spike is the end of the orchid’s life, even though it will eventually come to that.